tomekent/portfolio/content/authors/admin/_index.md

   url: "http://www.bristol.ac.uk"

 # Short bio (displayed in user profile at end of posts)
-bio: A post-doctoral research associate in Bristol University's Computer Science Department.
+bio: "A post-doctoral research associate in Bristol University's Computer Science Department.
 Currently working on the T-B Phase project (Thales Bristol Partnership in Hybrid Autonomous Systems Engineering).
-I am interested in exploring how we can utilise AI, Machine Learning and Decision Making techniques within a number of key Multi-Agent Systems use-cases, e.g. Search and Rescue, Persistent Surveillance.
-My previous research has included designing, implementing and testing a number of path planning and decision making algorithms for autonomous cars on the Venturer project.
-Additionally, I did my PhD in Aerospace Engineering at the University of Bristol.
-Developing an analytic, geometric approach to finding optimal routes for commercial formation flight.
+I am interested in exploring how we can utilise AI, Machine Learning and Decision Making techniques within a number of key Multi-Agent Systems use-cases, e.g. Search and Rescue, Persistent Surveillance."

+previous research:
+ - Designing, implementing and testing a number of path planning and decision making algorithms for autonomous cars on the Venturer project.
+ - Developing an analytic, geometric approach to finding optimal routes for commercial formation flight.

 interests:
 - Artificial Intelligence